kiranipiebox/emojis/README.md

-# emojis
+# Emojis
-Derivative work from OpenMoji
+A repo with my derivative work from OpenMoji base emojis.